gilienv/R4R/Readme.md

 ### 28th Feb, 2pm
 Career Development Workshop for Early Career Researchers | IHC | High Tea Included

 <a href=https://in.linkedin.com/in/savita-ayyar-91a20241>Dr Savita Ayyar</a> is a Research Management professional and consultant with over ten years of experience in diverse areas of the field.
-She will join TIGR2ESS Program Managers <a href=https://www.plantsci.cam.ac.uk/directory/eichenberger-rose>Rose Eicheberger</a> and Aakriti Wanchoo to conduct a career crafting skills workshop on the afternoon of Feb 28, 2019.
+She will join TIGR2ESS Program Managers <a href=https://www.plantsci.cam.ac.uk/directory/eichenberger-rose>Rose Eicheberger</a> and <a href=https://in.linkedin.com/in/aakriti-wanchoo-206205a6>Aakriti Wanchoo</a> to conduct a career crafting skills workshop on the afternoon of Feb 28, 2019.

 More Information Here.